Disney cruises are popular for many reasons – for their family-friendly amenities, attention to detail, and commitment to providing family magic.

 If you are a regular reader here, you know that I’m an avid cruiser on the Disney Cruise Line.
-After three sailings on the Disney Fantasy, one on the Disney Wonder, and six on the Disney Dream, I finally had the opportunity to sail on the Disney Magic this past January.
-If you are considering a trip on the Disney Cruise Line, you may be wondering what is the best Disney Cruise Line ship.
+After three sailings on the Disney Fantasy, one on the Disney Wonder, seven on the Disney Dream, and one on the Disney Magic, I’ve had the chance to experience Disney’s newest ship – the Disney Wish, twice.
+If you are considering a trip on the Disney Cruise Line, you may be wondering what is the best Disney Cruise Line ship for your family vacation.

 It’s difficult to answer that without looking at the various itineraries as well as comparing the sizes, restaurants, amenities, and more on the Disney Cruise ships.
 Here are our comparisons.